ampproject/amphtml/extensions/amp-user-location/amp-user-location.md

 </tr>
 <tr>
 <td><code>approve</code></td>
-<td>This event is fired when the user triggers the `request` action and then approves the browser prompt to access their location, or the user has previously approved the prompt.
-The `event` object contains `lat` `lon` and `source` properties.</td>
+<td>This event is fired when the user triggers the <code>request</code> action and then approves the browser prompt to access their location, or the user has previously approved the prompt.
+The <code>event</code> object contains <code>lat</code>, <code>lon</code>, and <code>source</code> properties.</td>
 </tr>
 <tr>
 <td><code>deny</code></td>
-<td>This event is fired when the user triggers the `request` action and then denies the browser prompt to access their location, or the user has previously denied the prompt.</td>
+<td>This event is fired when the user triggers the <code>request</code> action and then denies the browser prompt to access their location, or the user has previously denied the prompt.</td>
 </tr>
 <td><code>error</code></td>
-<td>This event is fired when the user triggers the `request` action and and error occurs.
+<td>This event is fired when the user triggers the <code>request</code> action and and error occurs.
 This can happen if the browser takes too long to retrieve the location information, if the hardware is unavailable, or other errors occur.</td>
 </tr>
 </table>